Optimization of Hopf bifurcation points: Numerical optimization of Hopf bifurcation points

 Once a suitable initial guess $(\tilde{u}, \tilde{\lambda}, \tilde{\mu}, \tilde{v}, \tilde{w})$ has been computed, we solve~\cref{eq_ext_MS} to obtain an initial Hopf bifurcation point $(u^{(0)}, \lambda^{(0)}, \mu^{(0)}, v^{(0)}, w^{(0)})$.
 We employ a trust-region algorithm~\cite{conn2000trust} to solve the optimization problem formulated in \cref{eq_min_problem} and minimize the functional $\mathcal{J}(u, \lambda, \mu)$ (step 6--7 in \cref{alg_branch}).
 Finally, we check whether certain regularity conditions on the mesh of the domain or the steady-state solution $u^{(k+1)}$ are satisfied to accept or reject the optimization step (cf.~\cite[Sec.~4]{boulle2021control}).
 In particular, if $u^{(k)}$ is the steady-state solution at the previous step, we reject control updates that do not satisfy the following inequality, to ensure that the optimization remains on the same branch of solutions and does not jump to a secondary Hopf bifurcation:

-where $C>0$ is a specified constant.
+where $C>0$ is a specified constant determined heuristically.
+In the examples described in \cref{sec_RB,sec_NS}, we will choose $C=0.2$ and $C=0.05$ to balance the speed of convergence of the optimization with the constraint that we control the correct bifurcation point.
 If the above inequality is not satisfied, then we reject the optimization step and decrease the trust-region radius.
 The optimization algorithm terminates when the functional value $\mathcal{J}$ falls below a tolerance $\epsilon>0$, or a maximum number of iterations or a gradient tolerance is reached.